KishoreVB70/Lottery-Tutorial/README.md

 - This contract will behave like a traditional lottery where there is an owner who will start and end the lottery
 - There will be people who will join the lottery by paying the lottery amount

-So the major functionality would be
+So the major functionality would be:
 - Start lottery -> Only Owner
 - Join the lottery
-    - End lottery(picking and awarding the winner) -> Only Owner In our case, we are going to incorporate the two-step random number generation from Witnet
+- End lottery(picking and awarding the winner) -> Only Owner

+In our case, we are going to incorporate the two-step random number generation from Witnet
 - Generate a Random number
 - Fetch Random Number
 Now as we have a rough idea about the functions, let's start the coding process

 ```solidity